HugoRodI/PandaDigital/README.md

 - User-friendly shortcuts to ease the extraction of data.

 ## Installation
 You do not need to build PandaDigital.
-An executable file is in the bin folder
+An executable file is in the bin folder.

 ## Documentation
 PandaDigital's documentation is included in this repo in the docs directory.